10 Fitness Tips Towards Functional Training

 Before you start a workout, warm up your whole body.
 Put some music on and dance around.
 Allow your body to tell you which body parts need to loosen up.
 You may like to do a combination of arms swings and punches.
 Wriggle your hips.
 Do some kicks, neck rolls, or jumps for five minutes or so before you start.

 If you don't feel that energetic, lie down on the floor and do some slow, improvised rolling, twisting, and stretching to loosen your joints and get warmed up.
-Improvising to music helps your body instinctively move the body parts that need it most.
+Improvising to music helps to instinctively move those body parts that need the most attention.
 Try it!

 7. Content of Your Workout